Antonboom/testifylint/README.md

 **Autofix**: false. <br>
 **Enabled by default**: true. <br>
-**Reason**: "Ignoring" errors is not the "Go way" and leads to further panics in the test, making it harder to debug.
+**Reason**: Such "ignoring" of errors leads to further panics, making the test harder to debug.

 `tesitfy/require` allows to stop test execution when a test fails.